aurora-xin/Group2Int-trajectory/README.md

 4. [Citation](#citation)

 ## News <a name="news"></a>
-**[20 Dec, 2024]** We have released the Arxiv version of the paper.
+**[20 Dec, 2024]** We released the Arxiv version of the paper.
 Code/Models are coming soon.
 Please stay tuned!
+**[25 Dec, 2024]** We released our training and evaluation code.

 ## Data Preparation <a name="data-prep"></a>

 a.
 We extracted and processed data from the [NBA SportsVU dataset](https://github.com/linouk23/NBA-Player-Movements ).

 b.
-We extended th human annotations of team-level tactics for trajectory and tactic prediction tasks.
+We extended the human annotations of team-level tactics for trajectory and tactic prediction tasks.

 **TODO:** The extended dataset will be available once the paper is accepted.
 Stay tuned!